fbpx

 Owens handled the state’s prosecution of people involved in a massive fraud case involving theft or misspending of millions of federal welfare dollars meant to help the poor.

-The Terry native previously served as chief policy counsel and managing attorney for the Southern Poverty Center’s Mississippi office.
-He attended Howard School of Law in Washington, D.C., and worked for the late U.S. Sen. Thad Cochran as a legal intern for the Senate Appropriations Committee.
+The Terry native previously served as chief policy counsel and managing attorney for the Southern Poverty Law Center’s Mississippi office.
+He attended Howard University School of Law in Washington, D.C., and worked for the late U.S. Sen. Thad Cochran as a legal intern for the Senate Appropriations Committee.
 Owens is a lieutenant intelligence officer in the Navy Reserves.

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.